 You can drive to the marina and take a 5-minute walk over volcanic rock and through a forest to get to the beach area.
 This is what I recommend doing with younger kids.

 The short hike is pretty awesome because you’ll walk over volcanic rock, go through a little forest, and then end up on a sandy coastal trail.

 3. Canoe House

 I admit this was my main reason for visiting this Hawaii national park.
-I’m a geek for cultural things and this looked way too cool to pass up.
+I’m a geek for cultural things and historic places, and this looked way too cool to pass up.